A decoupled, stable, and second-order integrator for the Landau--Lifshitz--Gilbert equation with magnetoelastic effects: Numerical algorithm and main results

 and using the expression of the effective field~\eqref{eq:effective_field}, we obtain

 Note that $\mmt(t) \in \KK[\mm(t)]$ by~\eqref{eq:llg}.
 To discretize the latter in time we utilize the midpoint scheme

 where the test function $\pphi$ belongs to~$\KK[\mm^{i+1/2}]$.
 A direct use of~\eqref{eq:midpoint_first} in an effective numerical scheme is not obvious as this equation is nonlinear in a threefold sense: First, due to the last term on the right-hand side, it is nonlinear in the unknown $\mm^{i+1}$; Second, as $\mm^{i+1}$ also enters the orthogonality constraint on the test function, an effective implementation of the time-stepping is not clear; Third,~\eqref{eq:midpoint_first} is (nonlinearly) coupled to~\eqref{eq:newmark_multi}, as $\uu^{i+1}$ contributes to the right-hand side.
 A formally (second-)order-preserving linearization can be obtained by replacing some of the midpoint values with the extrapolated quantities~\eqref{eq:extrapolation}.
-Moreover, as is customary for this type of method for geometrically constrained PDEs (so-called tangent plane schemes, see, e.g., \cite{alouges2008a,bartels2016}), rather than solving directly for $\mm^{i+1}$, we look for $\vv^{i+1} := \dt\mm^{i+1}$ in the space of orthogonal fields, and then update the magnetization as
+More precisely, we replace the midpoint value $\mm^{i+1/2} = \mm^{i} + (k/2) \vv^{i+1}$ by $\hat{\mm}^{i+1/2} = \mm^{i} + (k/2)\vv^i$ in the precessional and magnetoelastic terms of~\eqref{eq:midpoint_first}, and also in the definition of the space of orthogonal fields.
+Moreover, as is customary for this type of method for geometrically constrained PDEs (so-called tangent plane schemes, see, e.g., \cite{alouges2008a,bartels2016}), rather than solving directly for $\mm^{i+1}$, we look for $\vv^{i+1} := \dt\mm^{i+1}$ in the space of orthogonal fields, and then update the magnetization as $\mm^{i+1} = \mm^i + k \vv^{i+1}$.
+Altogether, we end up with seeking for $\vv^{i+1} \in \KK[\hat\mm^{i+1/2}]$ such that